How To Secure Your WordPress Website?

 If you haven’t disabled directory browsing for your wp-plugins folder, some simple sniffing around lets these would-be hackers find source files of your old disabled plugin, only to insert malicious script and let it work its high to your core files.

 Keep in mind that plugins also can majorly hamper your website.
-In fact, for every plugin you increase your website, the more code is added to the online browser to process.
+In fact, for every plugin you increase your website, more code is added to the online browser to process.

 Sometimes it’s thanks to badly-coded plugins or that they’re not compatible together with your current setup. regardless of the reason, having too many plugins will make your website take longer to load.